-The employer is also required to make contributions to the social insurance fund in accordance with the law on mandatory social insurance for industrial accidents and occupational diseases.
-The amount to be paid as contributions depends on the types of operations the employer is engaged in and the risks involved.
+The employer is also required to make contributions to the social insurance fund under the law on mandatory social insurance for industrial accidents and occupational diseases.
+The amount to be paid as contributions depend on the types of operations the employer is engaged in and the risks involved.
 The contribution rate starts from 0.2 per cent.